tomaskala/lox/README.md

 # lox

-My implementation of the `lox` programming language, as described by the wonderful book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.
+My implementation of the `lox` programming language, as described in the wonderful book [Crafting Interpreters](https://craftinginterpreters.com/) by Robert Nystrom.